 9. Central do Brasil (Central Station)

-An emotive journey of a former school teacher, who write letters for illiterate people, and a young boy, whose mother has just died, in search for the father he never knew.
+An emotive journey of a former school teacher, who write letters for illiterate people, and a young boy, whose mother has just died, in search of the father he never knew.

 10. Se eu fosse você (If I Were You)